MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 Before you request to override FLS, complete these steps:

-1. Identify all application/system users who should have access to FLS protected attributes and add them to the respective FLS profiles.
+1. Identify all application/system users who should have access to FLS-protected attributes and add them to the respective FLS profiles.
 To find the details of security roles, refer to [manage user accounts, user licenses, and security roles](admin-users-licenses-roles.md#form-and-field-level-security).

 1. Ensure that journey publishing is allowed only for FLS-enabled users.
 This step prevents accidental exposure of sensitive information by unauthorized users.

 1. Review the details of how FLS works with the personnel tasked with ensuring security and privacy in your company.
 Sign off on the following information:

-    After the FLS override is in place, all journeys will be able to access the FLS-protected attributes even if they're published by users who aren't in the FLS profiles themselves.
-This is because Journeys runs in the application user context and not in the context of the publishing user.
+    *After the FLS override is in place, all journeys will be able to access the FLS-protected attributes even if they're published by users who aren't in the FLS profiles themselves.
+This is because Journeys runs in the application user context and not in the context of the publishing user.*

 If you don't follow these steps, you may encounter serious issues, such as:

 - Journeys/personalization won't work as expected.
-For example, empty emails may be sent, branching may behave wrongly, and potentially Journeys crashing.
+For example, empty emails may be sent, branching may behave wrongly, or Journeys crashing potentially.
 - You may violate your data privacy and compliance policies by exposing FLS-protected data to unauthorized users.

 ## Override FLS

 If you complete the prerequisites and accept the risks of overriding FLS, you can request to enable the FLS-protected attributes in Customer Insights – Journeys.
 To enable FLS-protected attributes, [contact the support team](/power-platform/admin/get-help-support#view-solutions-or-create-a-support-request) and provide the following information:

 - Your org name and ID.
-For more information, see [Find your organization ID and name](/power-platform/admin/get-help-support#view-solutions-or-create-a-support-request).
+For more information, see [find your organization ID and name](/power-platform/admin/get-help-support#view-solutions-or-create-a-support-request).
-- Confirmation that you added all Customer Insights – Journeys application/system users to the FLS profiles.
+- Confirmation that you added all Customer Insights – Journeys application and system users to the FLS profiles.
 - Confirmation of the following statement:
     *Please enable FLS-Override for the above org(s).
 We have completed all prerequisite steps and required security/privacy reviews.
 Our company understands and accepts the risks associated with this change to our security model.*

-Once you're notified that the FLS is enabled, you can start using FLS-protected attributes in Customer Insights – Journeys.
+Once you're notified that FLS is enabled, you can start using FLS-protected attributes in Customer Insights – Journeys.

 For more information, see [submit a support request](/dynamics365/field-service/field-service-get-help).